 When, where and why do communities choose to take justice into their own hands and "lynch" alleged wrongdoers?
-Analysis of lynching is mainly focused on historical US cases (Pfeifer, 2004), but lynching is today common in many countries across the Global South, including India, Indonesia, Nigeria, South Africa, and Mexico (Jung & Cohen, 2020).
+Academic analysis of lynching is mainly focused on historical US cases (Pfeifer 2004), but lynching is today common in many countries across the Global South, including India, Indonesia, Nigeria, South Africa, and Mexico (Salam 2018; Nussio and Clayton 2023; Ilori 2020; Smith 2019; Nussio and Parás 2022).
 Contemporary cases of lynching appear closely connected to the state's political institutions.
-Lynching participants often claim that they act in the service of justice and complain about the state's ineffectiveness or unwillingness to deal with wrongdoers (Godoy, 2006).
-Yet the prior lack of suitable cross-national data means that even basic relationships between lynching and core factors such as state capacity and legitimacy remain poorly understood.
+Lynching participants often claim that they act in the service of justice and complain about the state's ineffectiveness or unwillingness to deal with wrongdoers (Godoy 2006).
+Yet the prior lack of suitable crossnational data means that even basic relationships between lynching and core factors such as state capacity and legitimacy remain poorly understood.